 Block on Trump's Asylum Ban Upheld by Supreme Court

 The grant of immunity to online services prevents them from bearing responsibility as the intermediaries of other parties' messages.
-Websites which produce the information themselves, however, are considered "content providers" that do not benefit from the CDA's immunity provisions.
+However, websites that produce the information themselves are considered "content providers" that do not benefit from the CDA's immunity provisions.

 With the protections of the CDA to back it up, GoDaddy's defense was straightforward.
 The Riccis did not allege that GoDaddy had any relationship with the supposedly defamatory speech other than hosting it on its website.

 CDA immunity is well established.
 Even in much more egregious cases, such as that of the "Craigslist Killer," internet intermediaries are immune from many types of tort liability.